 Tips & Tricks

-Duplicating bones makes rigging easier and faster (Source: Archee Verma via All3DP)
+Duplicating bones makes rigging easier and faster (Source: Jaime Rios Velasco via All3DP)

 Adding bones can be a little tricky, so here are some hints:

 • Locking: Users can “lock” bones to prevent any accidental changes while working on other bones.
-To lock a bone, in Edit mode, hit “Shift+W” and select “Lock”.
-The lock can be disabled by expanding the “Context Collection Boolean Set” which pops up after locking the bone, and then clicking “Disable” under “Type”.
+To lock a bone, in Edit Mode, hit “Shift+W” and select “Lock”.
+The lock can be disabled later by expanding the “Context Collection Boolean Set” menu that pops up after locking the bone, then clicking “Disable” under “Type”.

 Back to Contents